-The content covered may lead students to ask sensitive or explicit questions outside the scope of our curriculum, teachers will respond in an appropriate, non-judgemental manner so students are fully informed and there is no need to seek information online.
+The content covered may lead students to ask sensitive or explicit questions outside the scope of our curriculum, teachers will respond in an appropriate, non-judgemental manner so students are fully informed and don't seek answers online.
 Where further factual information is needed teachers can refer to the PSHCE Co-ordinator for guidance (see also section 5).
 Students will be provided with an anonymous questions box to submit additional queries; these will be answered via the PSHCE notice board.

-The RSE curriculum is inclusive and meets the needs of all our students.
 We recognise and respect students different abilities, levels of maturity and personal circumstances; for example their own sexual orientation, gender identity, faith or culture or the sexual orientation, gender identity, faith or culture of their immediate family, close friends and wider community.
 As far as is appropriate, students with special education needs will follow the same RSE programme as all other students.
 Careful consideration is given concerning the level of learning and differentiation needed, and in some cases the content or delivery will be adapted, in consultation with the SENDCo.